CloneTracker™ Barcode Products

-- Incorporate stable and heritable, sequenceable barcodes to label individual cells or cell populations
+- Incorporate stable, heritable, and sequenceable CellTracker barcode constructs or libraries to label individual cells or cell populations

 - Get individual barcode constructs and barcode libraries in selectable lentiviral constructs